VULNERABILITY DIGEST FROM ACTION1

 Manually Reviewing and Deploying Patches

-You can install updates and patches for multiple software applications.
+You can install updates and patches for the multiple software applications.
 All endpoint information, including missing patches, installed software, and OS details is refreshed in real time.
 You don’t need to schedule periodic scans to understand if any updates are missing.

 1. Select the Missing Updates tab and pick the updates you want to deploy.
 All applicable updates, both for OS and third-party apps will be shown in one view along with the update type and security severity.